acroscarrillo/MinimalScientificDocs/docs/src/index.md

 # What is this?
-Here you will learn how to make a documentation website just like this one using exclusively Julia thanks to Documenter.jl.
-From scratch for absolute beginners.

-It took me a while to figure this one out so I thought I might as well share it!
+Here you will learn how to make a documentation website just like this one using exclusively Julia thanks to Documenter.jl from scratch for absolute beginners.
+It took me a while to figure this one out so I thought I might as well share it.
 Enjoy!

 # Welcome!
 This toy documentation is ment to serve as a minimal working template for your scientific work.
 In particular, it is well suited for basic repositories which are structured around a `/src` folder containing all the heavy lifting code which numerical experiments (inside, say `/experiments`) use.
 Of course, you may do something else and still find these docs useful.
 Ideally, all scientific papers should be accompanied by a documentation page (like this one) for faster communication/understanding and reproduction/usage.